ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `...fragments <ArrayBuffer>` parts of message

-The method sends binary unrequesting message, similar as `sendUnrequestingBinaryMessage`.
+Sends binary unrequesting message, similar as `sendUnrequestingBinaryMessage`.
 The method sends data in fragments, without connecting parts into one body, avoiding memory allocation for the entire message.